How to use USWDS

 • Outline semantic landmarks and regions

-• Assure all content has clear context and labeling
+• Ensure all content has clear context and labeling

 • Provide text equivalents for visual resources